featherfind/docs/README.md

 # docs
-This repository contains all the documentations..
+This repository contains all the documentations.